Lindblad parameters from high resolution spectroscopy to describe collision induced decoherence in the gas phase -- Application to acetylene: Lindblad parameters from pump-probe experiments

-To illustrate the collision-induced dynamics, Fig. \ref{fig:PCL_collisions} shows the evolution of the relative population of selected levels of the polyad of interest at $P=1$ atm, as described by the Lindblad master equation (Eq. \ref{eq:lindblad}) without interaction with an external laser field.
-The transitions frequencies $\theta_{ij}$ are obtained from Eqs. \ref{equ:EGL} and \ref{EGL}, and the experimental EGL parameters given in Table \ref{table:EGL_jcsft_94_3219}.
-The $H_S$ hamiltonian of acetylene itself is described in the state space by a global effective hamiltonian,\cite{jpcrd_45_023103} built from the extensive set of experimental high-resolution spectroscopic studies carried out in the ground electronic state of the molecule.
-More details can be found in our previous work,\cite{mp_113_4000,mp_116_2213} and a thorough and pedagogical introduction to the strategy applied to build such global hamiltonians was given by Herman.\cite{herman_handbook} Working in the state space connects the relevant quantities obtained from high resolution spectroscopy, \textit{i.e.} eigenstates energies from line positions and transition dipole moment operators from line intensities, to the system dynamics.
+To illustrate the collision-induced dynamics, the evolution of the population of selected levels of the polyad of interest at $P=1$ atm and $T=298$ K (Eqs \ref{EGL} and \ref{equ:EGL}) is shown, as described by the Lindblad master equation (Eq. \ref{eq:lindblad}) without interaction with an external laser field.
+The transition rates $\theta_{ij}$ are obtained from Eqs. \ref{equ:EGL} and \ref{EGL}, and the experimental EGL parameters given in Table \ref{table:EGL_jcsft_94_3219}.
+The $H_S$ hamiltonian (Eq. \ref{Ht}) of acetylene itself is described in the state space by a global effective hamiltonian,\cite{jpcrd_45_023103} built from the extensive set of experimental high-resolution spectroscopic studies carried out in the ground electronic state of the molecule.
+More details can be found in our previous work,\cite{mp_113_4000,mp_116_2213} and a thorough and pedagogical introduction to the strategy applied to build such global hamiltonians was given by Herman.\cite{herman_handbook} Working in the state space connects the relevant quantities obtained from high resolution spectroscopy, \textit{i.e.} eigenstate energies from line positions and transition dipole moment operators from line intensities, to the system dynamics.
 The state basis used for the simulation includes levels from $J$=0 to $J$=100.
 The initial population lies in the $\Gamma_2, J=12$ rovibrational level as an illustration of the dynamics probed by the experiments of Frost.\cite{jcp_98_8572}